stat6250-w18/course-questions-wiki/week-10/README.md

 - *Question* (akrishnamurthy-stat6250): Can mixed input styles be used in same INPUT statement ?
 - Question (ljiang11−stat6250): Can modified list input read nonstandard values?
 - Question (aguenane−stat6250): What is the condition for MISSOVER option to be working?
+- *Answer* (sbagdi-stat6250): The MISSOVER function works only for missing values that occue at the end of the record.
 - *Question* (ldeng11−stat6250): How do you handle if the length of the data in the single field are different?